matsmaiwald/matsmaiwald.github.io/_posts/2020-04-28-Bayesian-vs-Frequentist-AB-testing.markdown

 use_math: true
 ---
 ## Why this post
-Given how easy it is to carry out bayesian A/B or hypothesis testing, I am often struck by how many people, both in academia and industry, still rely on frequentist methods.
-In this post, I'll go through a cooked-up example, involving the comparison of two basketball free-throw percentages, two show that a) both, frequentist and bayesian approaches are very easy to carry out and that the bayesian analysis provides a much richer and easier to interpret result.
+Given how easy it is to carry out Bayesian A/B or hypothesis testing, I am often struck by how many people, both in academia and industry, still rely on frequentist methods.
+In this post, I'll go through a cooked-up example, involving the comparison of two basketball free-throw percentages and show that a) both, frequentist and Bayesian approaches are easy to carry out and that b) the Bayesian analysis provides a much richer result that is also easier to interpret.

 ## Dirk vs Shaq
 To make the numbers more fun, imagine the following scenario